 The party's in August, and to be honest I'm a little nervous about the whole thing.
 Mostly, I want to strike the right tone -- I want the party to be memorable and story-worthy, but I don't want to do anything that would make Charlie too uncomfortable to enjoy himself.
 And, damn, it's part of the wedding of one of my oldest and dearest friends in the whole wide friggin' world, I want it to be perfect.

 vivez sans temps mort - Lukas Bergstrom

-with an irregularity bordering on inconsideration.
+.
+New posts on an irregular schedule.
 Mostly, it's my personal bookmarks and annotations, with some consideration afforded to visitors.
 I also use it to post dj sets

 me on twitter